tormaroe/syntaxer/README.markdown

-# tormaroe.syntaxer
+# syntaxer

 Source code to HTML formatter and syntax highlighter.

 Status: Alpha!
 Seems to be working for ruby source code, but I know there are some holes.

-There exists many libraries and tools like this, but I wanted to make my own.
+There exists many libraries and tools like this, but I wanted to make my own in clojure.

 ## Usage

 If you have leiningen, you may run:

     lein run ruby some_ruby_file.rb

 HTML will be printed to standard out.